esx-framework/esx-documentation/docs/es_extended/client/functions/game/setvehicleproperties.md

 ESX.Game.SetVehicleProperties(vehicle, props)
 ```

-This function sets the properties for a vehicle.
+This function sets various properties for an vehicle object.